Frequently Asked Questions

 Yes, as independent contractors of Transportation Network Companies (TNC's), drivers have the freedom of choice to cancel for any reason, up until and including the time they pick you up, and usually that reason is undisclosed.
-Though we can not prevent this from happening, GoGoGrandparent works on your behalf to find you replacement drivers right away.
-If a driver cancels, we notified by the TNC's immediately and we will find a replacement driver on your behalf and call you with more information about the new driver that has accepted your ride request.
+Though we can not prevent this from happening, GoGoGrandparent can catch it when it does happen and re-request a replacement driver.
+If a driver cancels, we are notified by the TNC's immediately and can re-request a replacement driver on your behalf and call you with more information about the new driver that has accepted your ride request.

 Can I be charged a fee when a ride share driver cancels a ride?

 GoGo doesn’t have control over rideshare fees, but in our experience yes, you can be charged if a rideshare driver cancels a ride, usually only if your driver has been waiting for more than 5 minutes at the location you requested us to order a ride to.

 Is GoGoGrandparent a transportation provider or licensed and authorized Transportation Network Company (TNC)?